Minimum Driver Standards

 TransForce also maintains more stringent minimum driver standards as follows:

-- Accidents – No DOT defined accidents2 in the past three years in which the driver was convicted for a moving violation in connection with the crash.
+- Crashes – No DOT defined crashes1 in the past three years in which the driver was convicted for a moving violation in connection with the crash in a commercial motor vehicle (CMV).

 - Violations – No more than three moving violations in the past three years in any type of motor vehicle.

-- Serious Offenses3 – No convictions for any of the following offenses in the past three years in any type of vehicle:
+- Serious Offenses2 – No convictions for any of the following offenses in the past three years in any type of vehicle:

 – More than one excessive speeding conviction (15 mph or more above the posted speed limit)